All-Russian Congress of Soviets: Second Congress

 Following the overthrow of the Provisional Government of Russia in the October Revolution, the Second All-Russian Congress of Soviets of Workers' and Soldiers' Deputies (November 7–9, 1917) ratified the revolutionary transfer of state power.

-649 delegates were elected to the Congress, representing 318 local soviets; 390 were Bolsheviks, about 100 left SRs, about 60 other SRs, 72 Mensheviks, 14 United Socialist Democrat-Internationalists, 6 Menshevik Internationalists and 7 of other factions.
+Precise numbers are difficult to determine, but the Credentials Committee of the Congress reported that there were about 300 Bolsheviks, 193 SRs (more than half of which were Left SRs), and 82 Mensheviks (of which 14 were Internationalists) with 670 delegates total.
+Other sources state that there were 338 Bolsheviks, 98 Left SRs, 40 Centre SRs, 33 Menshevik-Internationalists, 32 unaffiliated SRs, 22 Menshevik-Defencists, 16 Right SRs, 11 National Social Democrats, 4 National SRs, 1 Popular Socialist, and 23 non-partisans.
+However, this count is likely based on incomplete data and includes some double-counts and other errors.
+The St. Peters Encyclopedia counts 649 total delegates, representing 318 local soviets; 390 being Bolsheviks, 100 Left SRs, about 60 other SRs, 72 Mensheviks, 14 United Socialist Democrat-Internationalists, 6 Menshevik Internationalists and 7 of other factions.

 On the first day of the Congress, the Socialist Revolutionaries split into two groups – the Left Social Revolutionaries and the Right Social Revolutionaries.
 Also on the first day, the Menshevik delegation and Right Socialist Revolutionary deputies walked out in protest.
 505 delegates voted in favour of the transfer of power to the Soviets.
 The All-Russian Central Executive Committee and Council of People's Commissars was elected by the Congress, naming Vladimir Lenin the Chairman, and thus making him the head of government.
 At the opening of the Congress, Lenin gave a speech saying that the "Soviet government will propose an immediate democratic peace to all the nations and an immediate armistice on all fronts" and declared "Long live the revolution!," uttering what are sometimes called the "Land Decree" and "Decree on Peace."